Batman and Bat Family (Batman) | Allies | Rogues Gallery Part 1 (The Joker) | Rogues Gallery Part 2 | Rogues Gallery Part 3

 - Unwilling Suspension: He was chained up this way above a rising pit of water after being kidnapped by the title character in "Bane".
 For best effect, they added an equivalent of Cement Shoes to his feet.

 - What the Hell, Hero?: He delivers these to Bruce on a couple of occasions, twice in "Old Wounds" on his growing obsession and keeping Batgirl's identity a secret from him.
-He also gives one to Barbara for not telling him about it, resulting in breaking off their relationship.
+He also gives one to Barbara for not telling him about it (ignoring the fact he didn't tell her about his), resulting in breaking off their relationship.

 - You Can't Go Home Again: He had to leave the circus, since Zucco might come after him.
 Saying good-bye to his friends he considers his family as much as his parents.